ablab/metaGT/README.md

 ## Introduction

-**metaGT** is a bioinformatics analysis pipeline used for improving and quantification metatranscriptome assembly using metagenome data.
+**MetaGT** is a bioinformatics analysis pipeline used for improving and quantification metatranscriptome assembly using metagenome data.
 The pipeline supports Illumina sequencing data and complete metagenome and metatranscriptome assemblies.
 The pipeline involves the alignment of metatranscriprome assembly to the metagenome assembly with further extracting CDSs, which are covered by transcripts.

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.
 The Nextflow DSL2 implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.